Five things every woman should know about the gender pension gap

-Fifty years after it became illegal to pay women less than their male counterparts, it’s a sign of progress-not-perfection that a 17% gender pay gap 1 still exists.
-Yet a newer and more concerning revelation is that the gap gets a whole lot bigger when we reach retirement.
+Over 45 years after it became illegal to pay women less than their male counterparts, it's a sign of progress-not-perfection that a 15.5% gender pay gap 1 still exists when looking at all employees.

-A recent report found a massive 40.3% gap in pension savings between women and men – that’s a difference of £7,500 a year 2 on a fixed and already-reduced income.
+A recent report found a massive 40.3% gap in pension savings between women and men — that's an average difference in pension income by gender of about £7,500 a year.2

 “I think most people will be shocked to find the gap as wide as it is,” says Sue Ferns, senior deputy general secretary of Prospect, who commissioned the report.
 “We also found that the gap had increased slightly from 39.9% from the previous year.
 The key message is that there’s a significant difference, and it won’t go away on its own.”